PaulSHahn/emacssetup/README.md

  instead startup some other editor that you specified as a backup option.

 At this point, I use the *VISUAL* variable for editors running in *X* or *wayland* and *EDITOR* for editors running inside a terminal.
-This is not really what they were originally intended for, but that usage is largely archaic anyway (unless you have a 300 buad modem and a printer instead of a display screen).
+This is not really what they were originally intended for, but that usage is largely archaic anyway (unless you have a 300 baud modem and a printer instead of a display screen).

-I pass *-t* to run a terminal version when EDITOR is called by the OS or some other running program.
+I pass *-t* to run a terminal version when EDITOR is used by some other program.
 This starts a new *emacs* client inside the terminal.

 When *VISUAL* is used I create a new window (*frame* in emacs-speak) via *-c*.
 Without this, *emacs* would try and find an existing window and change the contents of that window.
 I prefer to have a new window (er... frame) for everything I explicitly open.